Monday, December 13, 2021

 I have the pleasure of assisting agents Isobel Dixon and Kate Burke with their wonderful authors, and alongside this I am starting to build my own list of books across both fiction and non-fiction.
 I enjoy reading books with a broad range of themes, such as mental health, sexuality, coming-of-age, race, class and gender.
 I’m particularly keen to read books by authors from diverse and underrepresented backgrounds, especially LGBTQIA+ authors, or stories with LGBTQIA+ characters and themes.

-How to submit: Please read their submission instructions HERE.
+How to submit: Please read the agency submission instructions HERE.

 _____________________